 FVCC’s retention and graduation rates of first-time, certificate or degree-seeking undergraduate students as reported to IPEDS are available through the U.S. Department of Education’s College Navigator website.
 For more information, contact Chris Clouse, Vice President of Academic and Student Affairs, at 406-756-4326.

 Federal law requires that each institution provides a net price calculator so that students and prospective students have a means to estimate their net college costs after an estimate of financial aid is applied.
 Click here to access FVCC’s net price calculator.

 Financial Aid Information

-You can learn about the types of aid available, how to apply for aid as well as learn about your rights and responsibilities for receiving and maintaining eligibility for financial aid.
-For more information or to request information in writing, contact Cindy Kiefer, Director of Financial Aid at 406-756-3843.
+You can learn about the types of aid available, aid eligibility for study abroad, how to apply for aid as well as learn about your rights and responsibilities for receiving and maintaining eligibility for financial aid.
+For more information or to request information in writing, contact Brenda Hanson, Dean of Student Financial Services and Compliance at 406-756-3843.

 Disability Services for Students

 FVCC offers services for students with disabilities.
-For more information, contact Tracy Sullivan, Disability Services Coordinator, at 406-756-3376.
+For more information, contact Kya Lisum, Disability Services Coordinator, at 406-756-3376.

 Institutional and Program Accreditation, Approval or Licensure